What is APIC (Additional Paid-In Capital)?

 - The number of shares outstanding.

-The additional paid-in capital is derived from the difference in the issue price and par value, which will give you the profitability per share resulting from the stock issue.
-The profitability per share is then multiplied by the number of shares outstanding to give the company’s APIC value.
+The additional paid-in capital is derived from the difference in the issue price and par value, which will give you the premium per share resulting from the stock issue.
+The premium per share is then multiplied by the number of shares outstanding to give the company’s APIC value.
 The above relationship can be expressed by the following formula:

 Additional Paid-In Capital = (Issue Price – Par Value) * Number of Shares Outstanding